Copyright 2024 The Penzai Authors.

 from penzai import pz

-from penzai.example_models import gemma
+from penzai.models import transformer

 Setting up Penzai#

-For this tutorial, we’ll enable Treescope (Penzai’s pretty-printer) as the default IPython pretty-printer.
+For this tutorial, we’ll enable Treescope (Penzai’s companion pretty-printer) as the default IPython pretty-printer.
 This is recommended when using Penzai in an interactive environment.
 We’ll also enable automatic array visualization, which also makes it easy to visualize array shardings.

 We’ll assume this notebook is running on a backend with eight devices.
 If needed, you can force JAX to treat the CPU backend as multiple devices using